Electrical Construction Design & Management (ECDM), AAS

 Descriptions

-Investigation and application of electronics and electrical alternating and direct current principles and theories utilizing electrical math, basic schematics, test equipment, circuit connections, and analysis techniques to identify and predict electrical and electronic component and circuit behaviors.
+Investigate and apply electrical principles and theories utilizing electrical math, basic schematics, test equipment, circuit connections, and analysis techniques to identify and predict electrical circuit behaviors for a greater understanding of electricity.

-Examine electronics and electrical alternating and direct current principles and theories utilizing electrical math, basic schematics, and circuit analysis techniques to identify and predict electrical and electronic component and circuit behaviors.
+Examine electrical principles and theories utilizing electrical math, basic schematics, and circuit analysis techniques to identify and predict electrical circuit behaviors and a greater understanding of how electricity works.

 ELEC1114 | Introduction to the NEC | Seminar (1 Credit)